AkashSunar/bootcamp-prep-main/bootcamp-prep-main/pre-work-workshops/03-expressions-variables-and-tdd/02-variable-assignment/README.md

 Create another variable called myFavoriteNum.
 Assign myFavoriteNum a number value that represents your favorite number!

-Create a third variable, havingFun.
+Create a third variable, .
 Assign havingFun a boolean value that reflects whether or not you're having fun!